UN INT Intro Text w/ Responsive Image - *Important Note* You must UNLINK this shared library component before making page-specific customizations.

 President Ramaphosa's Tsala Hunting Safaris routinely organizes elephant hunts through Wayne Wagner Safaris on properties of the Greater Kruger Conservancy.
 PETA obtained video footage of an American trophy hunter attempting to gun down a curious young elephant who had peacefully ambled out of the bush on one of the hunts on these properties.
 The hunter takes his first shot, and the elephant falls to his knees and looks straight at the hunting party.
 He continues to suffer as the American—who paid $30,000 for this sick thrill—takes his time.
 The guides attempt to help him with his aim, and then he shoots the helpless elephant four more times, causing him to rumble in distress.
 How many more shots were fired and how long the elephant suffered before finally dying is unknown.
 The hunter later paid $20,000 to have his body parts preserved for shipment to the United States.

 PETA has filed a request for an investigation into whether the prolonged death of the elephant shown in the video constitutes a cruelty-to-animals violation of the South African hunting permit.
+[Update: After receiving PETA’s request, the general manager and head warden of the Balule Nature Reserve conducted an investigation and concluded that Raby’s hunt complied with all existing hunt protocols.
+The official also indicated that he will recommend that the protocol be updated to limit the number of follow up shots to avoid a repeat of this situation.]

 An American trophy hunter (center) poses with the elephant he killed outside Kruger National Park.